 \subsection{Missing covariate values}

-In practice, it is possible for some of the covariates in \eqref{eq:tabulardata} to be missing for an epoch.
-If the $k$-th covariate value $\chi_{ij}^{(k)}$ in question is categorical, then `missingness' can be treated as an additional factor level.
-Otherwise, \softc implements left and right splits of the form for the $k$-th covariate $x^{(k)}$:
+In practice, it is possible for some of the covariates in the data to be missing.
+If the $k$-th covariate $x^{(k)}$ in question is categorical, then `missingness' can be treated as an additional factor level.
+Otherwise, \softc implements left and right splits of the form